andrealommen/PHY309/lectures/poynting.md

 So the Poynting vector is proportional to momentum density ( and remember momentum density and energy have the same units.)

+### Next time:
+We'll take this idea of the Poynting vector and use it to calculate the energy transferred across boundaries in an electromagnetic wave.
+In other words, we'll calculate transmission and reflection coefficients.